-- a.
-Single and double pumping kits must be issued/distributed with guidelines on how to use according to manufacturer's instructions. - b.
+- b.
 Participants must be instructed on the correct assembly and use of all of the parts and tubing in the kit designed for the specific pump type based on manufacturer's instructions. - c.
-Participants shall not be shown or instructed on how to modify/adapt kit assembly parts and tubing, such as cutting tubing, to use with an existing pump owned by participants. - XIII.
+Participants shall not be shown or instructed on how to modify/adapt kit assembly parts and tubing, such as cutting tubing, to use with an existing pump owned by participants. - xi.
+Each agency must maintain a log (BF Equipment screen should be used) documenting issuance of all breastfeeding aids, including: - a.
+Participant name and WIC ID number - b.
+Supply issued/reason issued - c.
+Instructions provided - d.
+Date issued - d.e.
+Additional Contact - xii.
 Appropriate verbal and written instructions must be provided to the participant at the time of issuance.
-Instruct on expressing and storing breast milk, provide the Breast pump or aid agreement and information form, and the manufacturer's instructional material provided in the pump package.
-This should be documented in VISION under Nutrition Education screen which includes: - a.
-Nutrition Education Covered: Instructions for BF Equip/Pump/Aids - b.
-Pamphlets Provided: Breast pump or aid agreement and information. - XIV.
-Appropriate documentation for issuance of all serialized items must be completed in VISION. - a.
-This includes: - i.
-Complete the BF Equipment screen under the participant's record for all serialized item(s) which includes: Category, Type and Serial Number - ii.
-Contact/Return date - iii.
-Reason - iv.
-Proof of Identity - v.
-Contact 1: Additional contact name and number to call if unable to reach the participant (at least 1). - b.
-The participant must provide an electronic signature. - c.
-Follow ups must be completed and documented in the Comment/Alerts section.
+Instruct on and provide eExpressing and Storing bBreast mMilk, provide the Breast Pump / AidPump Aid Loan Agreement Express Store Clean Form, and the manufacturer's instructional material provided in the pump package. - xiii.
+Appropriate documentation for issuance of this item must be completed.
+This includes: - a.
+Complete the BF Equipment screenpanel under the participant's record for non-serialized or serialized item(s) provided (including supply issued, date issued, reason(s) issued). - a.
+Additional contact with name and number to call if unable to reach participant should be documented in the BF Equipment Screen. - a. - b.
+Upon return of the serialized item, complete information under Serialized Inventory Item Disposition.